-- Applicant’s CV, including education, honors/awards, and publications (abstracts and manuscripts).
+- Applicant’s CV, including education, honors and awards, and publications (abstracts and manuscripts).

 - One-page letter of recommendation from the applicant's mentor, advisor, chapter representative or program/department chair.

-- Reference letters over one page will void the application.
+- Recommendation letters over one page will void the entire application.

-- Applicant must be the presenting author of an abstract at the annual meeting.
+- Applicant must be the presenting author of an abstract.

 - Only one application per abstract is permitted.
 Multiple submissions with the same abstract will be ineligible.

-- Applicant must be a member of SfN.
+- Applicant must be a current member of SfN.

-- Applicant must be currently enrolled in an undergraduate or graduate program, a postdoctoral fellowship, or have completed one of these programs in the same year the award is given.
+- Applicant must be currently enrolled as an undergraduate or graduate student, a postdoctoral scholar, or must be starting an educational program shortly after the award is given.

-- Nominee is not a recipient of this or another SfN travel award in the same or previous calendar year (including TPDA, FENS, JNS, or IBRO).
+- Nominee must not be a recipient of another SfN travel award in the same or previous calendar year (including TPDA, FENS, JNS, or IBRO).

 Any application which does not adhere to all parameters will be voided.